edvin/surround.el/README.md

 * `C-c C-s e` (`surround-expand-region`) will expand the selection region to the next matching `bracket-char`.
 Repeat to expand further.
 You can pass `C-u` first to exclude the `bracket-char` pair from the selected area.
 (Passing the optional `exclusive` parameter to the function).

 * `C-c C-s x` (`surround-auto-expand-region`) will automatically expand the selection region to the next matching registered bracket-chars.
-It will consult `surround-bracket-alist` as well as `surround-auto-expand-chars-alist` to look for matches.
+It will consult `surround-auto-expand-alist` to look for matches and find the opposing bracket by looking up `surround-bracket-alist`.
 You can pass `C-u` first to exclude the matched bracket pair from the selected area.
 (Passing the optional `exclusive` parameter to the function).

 * `C-c C-s u` (`surround-unwrap`) will unwrap/remove the brackets at the end of the currently selected region.
 Typically you'd select the region with `surround-expand-region` first, then either unwrap or replace the `bracket-char` pair.